Explore health content from A to Z.

 Have a thorough physical exam as instructed by your doctor.

 Ask about medications.
 Tell your surgeon about all medications you take, and ask whether you should stop taking them.
-This includes prescription medications, aspirin, and other over-the-counter drugs.
+This includes prescription medications, aspirin, NSAIDs, other blood thinners like warfarin, and other over-the-counter drugs.
 Mention any herbs or supplements you take.

 Quit smoking.
 Smoking increases surgery risks and slows healing.

 Have only clear liquids.
-For 12–24 hours before your surgery, you will be told not to eat any solid foods and to drink only clear liquids.
+For 12 to 24 hours before your surgery, you will be told not to eat any solid foods and to drink only clear liquids.
 These liquids include broth, plain coffee, gelatin, and clear fruit juice.

 Do your bowel prep.
-To be sure your colon and rectum are clear of stool, you’ll be asked to do a bowel prep for 12–24 hours before surgery.
+To be sure your colon and rectum are clear of stool, you may be asked to do a bowel prep for 12 to 24 hours before surgery.
 This involves drinking a liquid laxative, using enemas, or both.

 Make sure your stomach is empty.
 Do not have anything to eat or drink, including water and chewing gum, after midnight the night before surgery.
 (Your bowel prep liquid is okay to drink during this time.)
 If you are asked to take antibiotic pills before surgery, take them with small sips of water.